State investigation of UVa shooting differs from that of Virginia Tech

 After the Nov.
 13 shooting at the University of Virginia that left three student-athletes dead, the commonwealth has hired lawyers from the global law firm Quinn Emanuel Urquhart & Sullivan to conduct an independent investigation that could cost as much as $1.5 million, according to documents The Daily Progress obtained through the Freedom of Information Act.

-As the university and the community await the findings, The Daily Progress interviewed several legal, law enforcement and political experts, including then-Gov. Tim Kaine, to shed light on such an investigation and what it might involve and ultimately mean.
+As the university and the community await the findings, The Daily Progress interviewed several legal, law enforcement and political experts to shed light on such an investigation and what it might involve and ultimately mean.

 While the responses from both state universities differ greatly, the facts surrounding both tragedies also vary greatly, legal experts noted.